Strategies for Helping Channel Partners Increase Sales.

 Qualify the Lead

 As a salesperson, gathering insight, understanding the profile of the end customer, and researching prospects who will benefit from the use of your product is imperative to increase channel sales.
-Pinpoint your target through comprehensive research; using LinkedIn, Yelp, blogs comments, business cards, and any other resource at your disposal, is essential to increasing your odds of conversion.
+Pinpoint your target through comprehensive research; using LinkedIn, Yelp, blog comments, business cards, and any other resource at your disposal, is essential to increasing your odds of conversion.

 Making the First Contact